shuhei/knowledge/berlin.md

   - Bank statements with only income
     - Deutsche Bank website doesn't have a filter for income, but you can filter transactions by your employer's name
 - Tenant protection association
-  - https://www.berliner-mieterschutzverein.de/ - There are layers who can consult in English
+  - https://www.berliner-mieterschutzverein.de/ - There are lawyers who can consult in English

 Unfurnished: